 With the pandemic, global warming, and other challenges we face at this time of day, mental well-being is crucial and needs to have our full attention.
 We often forget how to track our diet, what we eat or drink, and how to be consistent.
-However, what does water have to do with it?
+However, does water have memory?
 You’re probably still confused about how the two are intertwined and wondering why we need to drink it.
-What would happen if we’re too busy to have a glass or two?
+What would happen if we were too busy to have a glass or two?

 Here are some of the reasons why it is a must:

 The source of our intellect and survival, our brain consists of cells have approximately billions of neurons that are responsible for basic commands, how we think, eat, move, and practically everything we do.
 We can call it a human being’s control system.
 It consists of about 75% water and weighs three pounds for a fully grown adult, studies show.